brandonhimpfen/brandonhimpfen/README.md

 ## 🔍 How to Navigate My Work

 - Explore the full ecosystem through **https://www.brandonhimpfen.com/**
-- Use this profile to discover key repositories and projects
+- Use this [repo](https://github.com/brandonhimpfen/homepage) to discover key repositories and projects
 - Follow my writing for deeper analysis, systems thinking, and context

 ## 🧭 Current Focus